Panama City named City of the Future in The Wealth Report

 From the Knight Frank Wealth report:

-a potentially bright future”
+“The Wealth Report picks locations with a potentially bright future”

 The unique geography that has blessed Panama with its canal has also aided economic growth and wealth creation in its capital, Panama City, by bridging the divide between Latin and North America.